CSX Yard, Cumberland Maryland, 2014

 Mark, who nicknames himself “Shoestring” after the hero of a Mel McDaniel song, has been traveling for decades.
 He writes his name on freight trains and can tell the age of a tortoise just by looking at his shell.
 The lifestyle is in his DNA: “It’s who I am.”
 Some travelers, Syracuse has learned, choose the tracks; for others, it’s not a choice.
 The road chooses them.

 Syracuse and the people he’s met along the way are the subjects of Traveler, a magnificent documentary by Nick Hartanto and Sam Roden of Rodanti.
-They have a million and one stories, told on the side of the highway, by the campfire, or on top of a train.
+They have a million and one stories, told on the side of the highway or by the campfire.
 It’s a dangerous life and often a painful one, but in many ways, and for many people, it’s a life well-lived.

-A lifelong traveler doesn’t get to have that kind of anchor.
+Many lifelong travelers don’t get to have that kind of anchor.
 One young man hopes to find a home where he can settle down with his best friend, a loyal rescue dog; another confesses to dreaming of “a normal life.”

 As for Mark aka Shoestring, he has liver cancer, and doctors can’t tell him how much time he has left.
 He might not know where the next stop is, but as the saying goes, not all who wander are lost: “I will try to live out the rest of my life the best I can.
 A lot of people… they just don’t try.”

 Hot Springs, South Dakota, 2013

 8 mile Road, Oregon, 2014